raganwald/raganwald.github.com/_posts/2020-11-16-bijection.md

 [g]: https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Generator
 [natural]: https://en.wikipedia.org/wiki/Natural_number

-Today we're going to look at other ways in which two infinite sets can be related, and in doing so, we'll review the properties of [bijective], [injective], and [surjective] functions.
+Today we're going to look at other ways in which two infinite sets can be related, and in doing so, we'll review the properties of [injective] and [bijective] mappings.
+We'll then use those as a springboard for exploring reversible functions.

 [bijective]: https://en.wikipedia.org/wiki/Bijection
 [injective]: https://en.wikipedia.org/wiki/Injective_function